 What would the world be like if the patent was invented before the wheel?

-Contemplate for a moment how evolution and time has seen us grow, how we are building new tools based on the tools before us?
-Collaboration and innovation was minding it’s own business serving the human race, then one day some complete idiot decided no-one else could benefit from a tool they had invented.
+Contemplate for a moment how evolution and time has seen us grow as a collective species, how we are building new tools based on the tools before us.
+Collaboration and innovation was minding it’s own business serving the human race, then one day some complete human idiot decided to invent ‘the patent’.
+Following from that single point in history, people became accustomed to claiming human inventions/tools as their own private property.
 It was their child, regardless if they were unlikely the first monkey to have that idea, and they refused to consider the ethics that it was made possible with tools and the collective knowledge everyone else shared with them.
 Remember this would have been the same monkey that needed to be taught how to wipe it’s bottom.
 The original patent law in Italy only lasted a year – this is acceptable…someone gets a bit of spotlight and recognition for their contribution to society for a year, without loosing any benefit to the society responsible for creating both the inventor and the invention.

 I see Intellectual Property an asset that needs passing around for maximum research and innovation potential.
 As far as I’m concerned, for every patent that is signed – the person who signed it will find their themselves, a loved one, or a friends loved one loose an extra tens years from their lifespan.
 This what I’m talking about here, lost innovation and research potential to improve human life and quality – why else are people in the STEM industries doing what they do? don’t believe me? then get rid of patents and test it! l’d like you to join me on a little fantasy at this point, a shared vision which I lovingly call ‘bullshit amnesty decade’.
 For ten years we all collectively agree to ignore patents even exist and just refuse to recognise any authority or power we’ve been led to recognise?
 What would happen if humanity started to notice the following kinds of things…and started to enjoy it?